-When Northshore Group redeveloped Fortitude Valley's Stewart and Hemmant building in 2021, one of it’s first tenants was Rosmarino.
-The 55-seat restaurant and wine bar by Lauren Smith and Andrea Gatti (Hellenika) sits plum on the McLachlan street side of the building, which dates back to 1890 and formerly housed the long-forgotten Great Wall Shopping Centre.
+When Northshore Group redeveloped Fortitude Valley's Stewart and Hemmant building in 2021, one of its first tenants was Rosmarino, a 55-seat restaurant and wine bar that sits plum on the McLachlan street side of the building, which dates back to 1890 and formerly housed the long-forgotten Great Wall Shopping Centre.

 Rosmarino is all high ceilings, tall and heavily framed windows, and concrete floors.
-Working with Life House Interiors (owned by Smith’s sister-in-law Narissa O’Doherty), Smith and Gatti have added personality to the space with mangrove-green walls, vintage light fittings, and old family photos dotted about the place.
-Out back is a pokey courtyard.
+Working with Life House Interiors, owners Lauren Smith and Andrea Gatti have added personality to the space with mangrove-green walls, vintage light fittings, and old family photos dotted about the place.
+Out the back is a pokey courtyard.
 All up, the intended effect is to feel as though you’re coming home to nonna’s house.

 Still, it’s wine that arguably comes first at Rosmarino.
-Smith, Gatti and head sommelier Nathan Hurst started out with a list of 150 bottles, with a long-term vision of 800 or so.
+Smith and Gatti started out with a list of 150 bottles, with a long-term vision of 800 or so.
 Their focus is on Italian varietals and expressions from Mount Etna, in particular.
 Many are biodynamic or sustainable, and can’t usually be found elsewhere – even in a good bottleshop – due to limited availability.